Alek-S/Webpack-template/README.md

 # Webpack-template
-Standard Personal Webpack configs for use as starting point
+Standard personal Webpack configs for use as starting point.